ImperialCollegeLondon/pure-maths-yamls/README.md

 ## Y1

-Analysis 1 : everything up to continuity
+* Analysis 1 : everything up to continuity

 TODO

-Analysis 1 (from differentiability onwards)
+* Analysis 1 (from differentiability onwards)
-IUM (KB)
+* IUM (KB)
-Linear Algebra and Groups
+* Linear Algebra and Groups

 ## Y2

-Lebesgue and Lin Alg are done
+DONE

+* Lebesgue
+* Lin Alg part of Lin Alg + Numerical Analysis

+HALF-DONE

-Groups and rings: we have the groups, but not the rings
+* Groups and rings: we have the groups, but not the rings

 TODO

-Analysis 2 (real and complex)
+* Analysis 2 (real and complex)
-Differential equation part of MVC+Diff Equations
+* Differential equation part of MVC+Diff Equations

+UNKNOWN

+Is the PDE course pure or not?